Haylee Bladen, LCSW, CCATP-CA, Clinical Director

 Anna Guter, CMHC, Therapist - Sandy Clinic

 Anna earned her Masters in Counseling with a Child/Youth Specialization from Western Seminary in Portland, OR.
 She is passionate about helping kids and teens explore their emotions and experiences through play and other creative therapeutic modalities.
 She has experience working with children, teens, and families experiencing addiction and recovery, trauma, behavioral issues, suicidal ideations, grief and loss, emotion regulation/distress tolerance concerns, and relationship challenges.
-Anna works to help clients stabilize their sense of self, by helping them to understand and build the skills necessary to thrive in their environment, with their emotions, and in their relationships with others.
-She believes that an important step towards healing and health is changing behaviors in your life that are creating suffering for yourself or others, while also accepting yourself the way that you are.
+Anna works to help her clients stabilize their sense of self, by helping them to understand and build the skills necessary to thrive in their environment, with their emotions, and in their relationships with others.
 She strives to help kids and teens work toward setting healthy boundaries, honoring their emotions without judgment, and getting comfortable with balancing two ideas or feelings that appear very different from one another.
-Anna works to help give her clients the autonomy to control their healing process in a comfortable, supportive, and fun environment.
-When she is not working, Anna is an avid book reader, enjoys cooking, and exploring with her partner and cuddly Labradoodle.
+When she is not working, Anna enjoys reading, cooking, adventuring outside & spending time with her husband, son, and two dogs.

 Erin Jasperson, LCSW, Therapist - Sandy Clinic